Evertrix/tip-calculator-app/README.md

 **Attributes of the App:**

 - View the optimal layout for the app depending on their device's screen size.
-- See hover states for all interactive elements on the page.
+- Intuitive and automatic functioning are preasant for better use.
 - Calculate the correct tip and total cost of the bill per person.

 **Screenshot**